ibm-cloud-docs/storage-scale/enabling-encryption.md

 IBM Storage Scale now supports both new and existing Key Protect instances for filesystem encryption.

-* If the `key_protect_instance_id` is not set, a new Key Protect instance will be created automatically.
+* If the `key_protect_instance_id` is not set, a new Key Protect instance will be created automatically through our automation.

-* If the `key_protect_instance_id` is provided, the existing Key Protect instance will be used for encryption.
+* If the `key_protect_instance_id` is provided, the existing Key Protect instance will be used for file system encryption and automation will create the key.

 * Ensure that the instance provided has the necessary permissions and is accessible to Storage Scale.